Back to table of contentsCredit: Amy J. Ko

 The grand challenge of user interface design is therefore trying to conceive of interaction paradigms that have small gulfs of execution and evaluation, while also offering expressiveness, efficiency, power, and other attributes that augment human ability.

 What do you do with these ideas?
 Well, given that the world is constantly designing new user interfaces, and the HCI research community believes these ideas about user interfaces are fundamental to all user interfaces, not just the 2D graphical user interfaces we've lived with since 1960, every single time you design a user interface, you'll have to solve these problems.
 Starting from this theoretical view of user interfaces allows you to ask the right questions.
 For example, rather than trying to vaguely identify the most "intuitive" experience, you can systematically ask: "Exactly how will our software behave and how will our user interface effectively teach this behavior?"
 Or, rather than relying on stereotypes, such as "older adults will struggle to learn to use computers," you can be more precise, saying, "This particular population of adults has not learned the design conventions of iOS, and so will need to learn those before successfully utilizing this application's interface."
 Approaching user interface design and evaluation from this perspective will help you identify major gaps in your user interface design analytically and systematically, rather than relying only on observations of someone struggling to use an interface, or worse yet, stereotypes or ill-defined concepts such as "intuitive" or "user-friendly."
+Of course, in practice, not everyone will know these theories, and other constraints will often prevent you from doing what you know might be right.
+That tension between theory and practice is inevitable, and something we'll return to throughout this book.

 In the rest of this book, I'll use the theoretical ideas above to explain how different types of user interface paradigms work, and why they need to work that way.